 The second place of worship is the large LP Thuad image flanked by 2 elephants at each sides.
 You can offer incense sticks here and chant LP Thuad mantra.

 Finally, the third stop to pay homage is inside the shrine hall.
 After praying to LP Thuad, you may get holy water blessings from resident monks.
 The resident monks are mainly from Thailand and Bangkok.
 This shrine hall is a temporary structure and will require donations for construction according to the Chief resident monk, Phra Archan Kittiphan Kittiwangso (LP Phan) whom had been entrusted to look after this holy site.
+LP Phan had since passed away several years ago due to medical reason.

 Apart from amulet selections, the other interesting scene in this holy place is the Lucky Well where the well's cooling water is believed to have been used by LP Thuad for consumption.
 The other phenomena in this site is the location of a Lucky Tree where devotees believed that it brings lucky 4 digit numbers by rubbing the hands against the tree bark for the numbering to appear.